There are many different ways to help in school, and we welcome all our volunteers, whether it’s a regular commitment or on a one-off basis.

 Parent helpers make a big difference in improving standards.
 Even if you’re not helping in your child’s class, research shows that having a parent who volunteers improves a child’s experience of school.
 This may be because you’re more ‘plugged in’ to school and know what goes on during their day.

-Many of our volunteers are non-parent helpers who gain new skills and enjoyment through volunteering in school.
+Many of our volunteers are non-parent helpers, who gain new skills and enjoyment through volunteering in school.
+Please come and talk to us about how you’d like to help or get involved.

 How to become a volunteer

-If you’re interested in volunteering, please contact Susan Lomax via the school office or, if you’re a parent, talk to your child’s teacher.
+If you’re interested in volunteering, please contact the school office or, if you’re a parent, talk to your child’s teacher.

 We greatly appreciate all our volunteers, please consider joining us.